not-nic/treadcrumbs-backend/README.md

 ## Project Description
 This is the backend for my dissertation project.
 A more detailed writeup about this application and the features it has can be found [here](https://github.com/not-nic/treadcrumbs-frontend/).

 This is a Single user application that utilises Spring Boot.
-This backend provides different API endpoints to upload an entire save game, request uploaded data from a Postgres database, and manipulate it by adding new Fields, Vehicles, Notes and Finances.
+This backend provides different RESTful API endpoints to upload an entire save game, request uploaded data from a Postgres database, and manipulate it by adding new Fields, Vehicles, Notes and Finances.

 This was the first major project I had created with Spring Boot, which have lead to many areas I would like to revisit and improve upon in the future.